Gig Celebrates Museums 🥳

-We don’t know about you, but one thing we really missed during the last year are our visits to local museums.
+We don’t know about you, but one thing we really missed during 2021 are our visits to local museums.
 We’ve missed everything about them - the animals, the history, the art, the culture, and even the snacks!

 We are so excited that many museums are opening back up as Covid restrictions are being eased.
-Did we mention that May 18, 2021 just so happens to be International Museum Day! 🎉
+(Did we mention that May 18 happens to be International Museum Day! 🎉)

-Here are a few of our favorite museums in the Bay Area, Sacramento, and Seattle.
+Here are a few of our favorite museums in the Bay Area and Seattle.

 Now open; reserve your time tickets.
 Make sure to check out the Close to Home: Creativity in Crisis exhibition.
 It runs through September, and brings together seven Bay Area artists and their deeply personal responses to the COVID-19 pandemic and social upheaval of 2020.

 Open daily; reserve tickets as far in advance as possible (weekends often sell out early).
 Reservations are required for the planetarium, rainforest, and Shake House.
 Make sure to say hi to Claude, the albino alligator!